awsdocs/amazon-athena-user-guide/doc_source/creating-tables.md

 + You must have the appropriate permissions to work with data in the Amazon S3 location\.
 For more information, see [Setting User and Amazon S3 Bucket Permissions](access.md)\.

-+ If the data is not encrypted in Amazon S3, it can be stored n a different region from the primary region where you run Athena\.
++ If the data is not encrypted in Amazon S3, it can be stored in a different region from the primary region where you run Athena\.
 Standard inter\-region data transfer rates for Amazon S3 apply in addition to standard Athena charges\.

 + If the data is encrypted in Amazon S3, it must be stored in the same region, and the user or principal who creates the table in Athena must have the appropriate permissions to decrypt the data\.
 For more information, see [Configuring Encryption Options](encryption.md)\.